 It’s the age old adage in business where the big corporations buy the smaller local businesses, the service is never quite the same and the customer get lost in amongst systems and in meetings about meetings.
 Not in the case of the merger between Thirstywork and Aquachill where two great local businesses have joined together to deliver an even better result to the watercooler industry.

 Thirstywork has been trading as a family owned and run, independent business for over 25 years.
 Started out of a garage and offering a fantastic proposition and product range, the business has grown during this period as customers have sought a better service than provided by the national equivalents.
-Its coverage spans across most of the south coast of England and into the midlands and had planned to complete this stage of its territory by setting up a service centre in the south east.
+Its coverage spans across most of London and the south coast of England and into the midlands and had planned to complete this stage of its territory by setting up a service centre in the south east.

 For a decade Aquachill has been a growing watercooler business with the customer at the heart of the operation.
 After a chance encounter the Aquachill management team expressed an interest in wanting to realise all of their efforts and hard work however felt they would be letting their customers down by handing the reigns over to a national supplier.
 With such similar cultures the partnership between the two companies was a simple next step.

 Whilst their larger corporate counterparts are cutting costs and infrastructure Thirstywork’s first step has been to expand the depot and hubs arounds around the South East in anticipation for the surge in demand as the market becomes aware of the combined strength of the collaboration of Thristywork and Aquachill.